The Wonders of Ancient Israel: Christian Heritage 10 days / Religious Heritage Tours

 Read the Olivet prophecy on the Mount of Olives

-Arrive in the holy city of Jerusalem, by way of Jericho.
-A bus tour takes you through the city’s most famous sites, including Temple Mount, Mt.
-Olive and the Garden of Gethsemane.
+En route to the holy city of Jerusalem, stop in Jericho to ride a cable car to the Quarantal Monastery.
+Then, a bus tour of Jerusalem takes you through the city’s most famous sites, including Temple Mount, Mount of Olives and the Garden of Gethsemane.
 You’ll also visit the Church of the Pater Noster, which commemorates the site where Jesus first taught the Lord’s Prayer.
 Tonight, join your group for an included dinner.
-You might opt to join our Jerusalem by Night tour for a unique view of the holy city.
+Then, choose to take a tour offering a unique view of the holy city at night.

 Jerusalem by Night $65* pp